TierZeroSecurity/llm_threat_hunt/README.md

-# Elasticsearch Windows Event Analysis MCP Tools
+# Elasticsearch Windows Event Security Analysis

-This project provides a set of tools for analyzing Windows event logs stored in Elasticsearch.
-The tools are designed to help security analysts investigate potential security incidents and identify malicious activity.
+This project provides a lab environment for testing an MCP server that analyzes Windows event logs stored in Elasticsearch.
+The tools are designed to help security analysts investigate potential security incidents and detect malicious activity.

+Note: This project is for learning and experimentation, not for production use.
+It demonstrates SecOps workflows with an augmented LLM and MCP :)

+## MCP Server (mcp-hunt-server)

-## Available Tools
+### Available Tools

 | Tool | Description |
 |------|-------------|